 FIG. 5.
-Planar-averaged screening charge distribution of a BaO-terminated slab of BaTiO3, calculated from a 7-layer slab for an electric field of $E{\rm ext}$ =+0.02 a.u.
+Planar-averaged screening charge distribution of a BaOterminated slab of BaTiO3, calculated from a seven-layer slab for an electric field of E{ext} = +0.02 a.u.
 The arrows indicate the positions of the atomic planes.
 "Top" of slab is at right.

-To verify this, we calculated the internal electric field \mathbf{E} as a function of the applied external electric field $\mathbf{E}{\mathrm{ext}}$ (or, equivalently, the dielectric displacement field \mathbf{D}).
-A natural way to compute \mathbf{E} would be to determine the gradient of the macroscopically averaged electrostatic potential $v(\mathbf{r})$.
-Unfortunally, it turned out that 7-9 layers are not enough to give accurate macroscopic averages (the uncertainties in the gradients were much too large).
-Instead, we calculated the internal electric field by using the relation $\mathbf{E} = \mathbf{D} - 4\pi \mathbf{P}$.
-The polarization \mathbf{P} can either be deduced from the surface charge σ or from the dipole moment m and the thickness d of the slabs:
+To verify this, we calculated the internal electric field E as a function of the applied external electric field \mathbf{E}{ext} (or, equivalently, the dielectric displacement field D).
+A natural way to compute E would be to determine the gradient of the macroscopically averaged electrostatic potential $v(\mathbf{r})$.
+Unfortunately, it turned out that 7-9 layers are not enough to give accurate macroscopic averages (the uncertainties in the gradients were much too large).
+Instead, we calculated the internal electric field by using the relation $\mathbf{E}=\mathbf{D}-4\pi\mathbf{P}$.
+The polarization P can be deduced either from the surface charge σ or from the dipole moment m and the thickness d of the slabs:

-$$P = \sigma$$ , $P = m/d$.
-(9)
+$$P = \sigma, \quad P = m/d. \tag{9}$$

 The dipole moment m is directly given by the charge distribution of the slabs via Eq.
 (1).
-For the thickness d we have taken the distance between the centers of gravity z_0 of the screening charge distribution of the top and bottom surface of our slabs.
+For the thickness d we took the distance between the centers of gravity z_0 of the screening charge distribution of the top and bottom surfaces of our slabs.
 (For a metal, z_0 is the position of the surface image plane from which the classical image potential is measured.)
 The screening charge distribution is given by the difference of the charge densities calculated with and without an external electric field.
-A typical planar-averaged screening charge distribution $\bar{\rho}^{\rm scr}(z)$ is shown in Fig. 5.
-As expected, a positively-oriented electric field pushes the electrons into the slab at the top surface and pulls them out at the bottom (where it can be interpreted as a negatively-oriented field).
-From Fig. 5, we see that the screening charge piles up directly at the
+A typical planar-averaged screening charge distribution $\overline{\rho}^{\text{scr}}(z)$ is shown in Fig. 5.
+As expected, a positively oriented electric field pushes the electrons into the slab at the top surface and pulls them out at the bottom (where it can be interpreted as a negatively oriented field).
+From Fig. 5, we see that the screening charge piles up directly at the surface and is mainly confined above the surface atoms.
+These surface charges are responsible for the screening of the external electric field.
+Inside the slab, fairly large oscillations are found that are associated with the remaining internal electric field.